-Plans for the 2015 Americans for the Arts Annual Convention in Chicago are underway—and we are thrilled to host you here in the Windy City!
+Plans for the 2016 Americans for the Arts Annual Convention in Boston are underway—and we are thrilled to host you.

-For more than 50 years, Americans for the Arts has convened an annual convention for arts and community leaders to network and discuss strategies for building stronger towns, counties, and cities through the arts.
-This year marks the first time Chicago serves as the host site for this convention, and we proudly invite you to join us from June 12–14, with preconferences beginning on June 11, here in our remarkable city.
+For more than 50 years, Americans for the Arts has convened arts and community leaders to network and discuss strategies for building stronger towns, counties, and cities through the arts.
+This year marks the first time Boston serves as the host site for this Convention, and we proudly invite you to join us from June 17–19, with preconferences beginning on June 16.

-This year’s attendees can look forward to a dynamic conference agenda filled with insightful workshops and engaging sessions and activities where artists, arts administrators, and policymakers from across the country will learn from and inspire each other.
-The festivities include three preconferences (Public Art, Cultural Equity, and Arts Leadership), three curated keynote addresses, more than 30 specialized breakout sessions, and a lively opening reception at the Museum of Contemporary Art.
+This year’s attendees can look forward to a multi-faceted conference agenda filled with stimulating workshops and sessions where artists, arts administrators, and policymakers from across the country can learn from and inspire each other.
+The festivities include three preconferences, keynote addresses, performances, debates and concurrent sessions, and a great opening reception at the Top of the Hub.

-I’d like to thank Americans for the Arts for choosing Chicago for this convention and for their continued partnership throughout the years.
+I’d like to thank Americans for the Arts for choosing Boston for this Convention and for its continued partnership throughout the years.
 We look forward to the opportunity to unite with our fellow arts advocates in our quest to advance the arts and arts policy in America.

 Chief of Arts and Culture, City of Boston